Flash in other media: The Flash (2023)

-In February 2018, it was announced that filmmaking duo John Francis Daley and Jonathan Goldstein, had signed on to direct the film.
+In February 2018, it was announced that filmmaking duo John Francis Daley and Jonathan Goldstein had signed on to direct the film.
 By July, Daley and Goldstein were announced to have left the project.
-Shortly after, Andy Muschietti and Christina Hodson entered to negotiations to direct and write a new draft of the script, respectively.
-On August 29, 2019, Muschietti confirmed to Fandango that he will direct the film.
-Principal photography will take place in Atlanta, Georgia, and follow in Leavesden, Hertfordshire, England.
+Shortly after, Andy Muschietti and Christina Hodson entered negotiations to direct and write a new draft of the script, respectively.
+On August 29, 2019, Muschietti confirmed to Fandango that he would direct the film.
+Principal photography took place in Atlanta, Georgia and Leavesden, Hertfordshire, England.
 In October 2018, The Flash was scheduled to release sometime in 2021, if not then in 2022, and later was pushed to June 23, 2023.
 On December 11, 2019, Warner Bros. dated The Flash starring Ezra Miller to release on July 1, 2022, with Andy Muschietti directing.
 In January 2020, Muschietti stated that elements of the Flashpoint storyline would be incorporated into the film.
-Then, on April 20, 2020, the film was moved up to June 3, 2022, due to the ongoing COVID-19 pandemic.
+On April 20, 2020, the film was moved up to June 3, 2022, due to the ongoing COVID-19 pandemic.
 Then, in June 2020, TheWrap reported that Michael Keaton was in early negotiations to reprise his role of Bruce Wayne / Batman for the film.
 In August 2020, it was confirmed that Keaton had signed on to return and that Ben Affleck would reprise his role as his incarnation of Batman in the DCEU for the film as well.
-It will also mark Affleck's final performance of Batman.
+It marked Affleck's final performance of Batman.
 On October 5, 2020, the film was delayed to November 4, 2022.
 That same month, Crudup entered negotiations to reprise the role of Henry Allen, with him being confirmed by February 2021.
 In January 2021, Cyborg was written out of the movie, due to Ray Fisher refusing to work on any project with DC Films president, Walter Hamada.
 In February 2021, Sasha Calle was cast as Supergirl, making her the first Latina actress as the character.
 In March 2021, Clemons was confirmed to have signed back onto to the project as Iris West.
 Later that month, Maribel Verdú had been cast as Nora Allen, Barry's mother, and Crudup was forced to depart from the project to scheduling conflicts with The Morning Show, with the role being recast with Ron Livingston.
 Filming began on April 19, 2021, at Warner Bros.
 Studios, Leavesden, and wrapped on October 18, 2021.
 It was also confirmed that Benjamin Wallfisch would compose the score to the film.
 In December 2021, Michael Shannon and Antje Traue were revealed to be reprising their roles from Man of Steel (2013) as General Zod and Faora-Ul, respectively.
 Former co-directors of the film, John Francis Daley and Jonathan Goldstein, were also confirmed to be receiving story credit for the film alongside Hodson.
 Despite numerous recent controversies regarding Ezra Miller's alleged abusive behavior up until August 2022, Warner Bros. decided to continue with the film's production, considering it reached the post-production stage and Miller's presence in nearly every frame of the film.